 - DO be prepared to smell body odor.
 Stifle your reaction (facial expressions are bilingual)! - DO compliment babies and play with them.
-Be aware that women breast-feed at any time and in any place. - DO feel free to give gifts, but please ask the missionary before doing so. - DO label any medicines you are taking with you. - DO remember that you are representing a ministry that has been around longer than you've been in the country and will still minister there after you have left. - DO use the "buddy system." - DO bring any medicines that you may need (pepto bismol, ibuprofen, allergy, etc.). - DO take food that's offered to you just wait until the missionary gives the okay to eat it. - DO sanitize your hands before eating.
+Be aware that women breast-feed at any time and in any place. - DO feel free to give gifts, but please ask the missionary before doing so. - DO label any medicines you are taking with you. - DO remember that you are representing a ministry that has been around longer than you've been in the country and will still minister there after you have left. - DO keep a copy of your passport on you, NOT your actual passport (except in the airport). - DO use the "buddy system." - DO bring any medicines that you may need (pepto bismol, ibuprofen, allergy, etc.). - DO take food that's offered to you just wait until the missionary gives the okay to eat it. - DO sanitize your hands before eating.
 But do it discreetly, not blatantly just after holding a child or shaking a national's hand.